-ANZSOG’s will partner with global thinktank, the Centre for Public Impact to present a series of six interactive webinars aimed at reimagining our models of government for the COVID-19 world and beyond.
+ANZSOG’s will partner with global thinktank, the Centre for Public Impact to present a series of seven interactive webinars aimed at reimagining our models of government for the COVID-19 world and beyond.

 The series, which is a part of ANZSOG’s Thought Leadership program, will bring together senior practitioners, academics, and leading thinkers from across the globe to explore a new vision for government based on the ‘enablement paradigm’ – a view that sees the role of government as creating the conditions that lead to good outcomes for society.

 COVID-19 has highlighted the importance of governments as the only actor capable of coordinating a society-wide response to a crisis.
 It has also shown that politics and governments had remained structured in ways that reflect the values and mindset of an industrial era, when the world looked very different to what it does now.

 Adrian Brown, CEO of Centre for Public Impact has the shift to the enablement paradigm as a shift away from direct government control and management.

 “Rather than envisaging the world as a giant machine to be optimised, an enablement mindset says that our job in government is to help create the conditions from which good outcomes are more likely to emerge,” he said.

 How we change the way our governments work as a response to COVID-19 will influence our ability to tackle other complex issues and rebuild our economies.

 These seminars will explore a vision of government founded on three core beliefs:

 This series will be more than an opportunity to listen to leading thinkers; it is an invitation to contribute to shaping a new vision for government.
 Each webinar will be highly interactive and will provide participants with ample opportunity to contribute their views.